simone-sanfratello/fastify-peekaboo/README.md

 ## Purpose

-Use arbitrary cache for serve response from previous elaborations, matching by request and response
+Use arbitrary cache to serve response from previous elaborations, matching by request and response

 ## Installing